felixlangschied/PhyloProPy/README.md

 # PhyloProPy

 `PhyloProPy` is a Python package designed to parse and manipulate phylogenetic profiles generated with [PhyloProfile](https://github.com/BIONF/PhyloProfile).
-It allows for the loading, processing, and visualization of PhyloProfiles.
+It allows for the loading, processing, and visualization of phylogenetic profiles as 2D-matrices.

 ## Features